Yamahluvs2Code/Hotel-Management-GUI/README.md

 Ajouter (Add) :
-From this window the user has to input the last name, first name , telephone number, arrival date, departure date and room type.
+From this window the user can input the last name, first name , telephone number, arrival date, departure date and room type.
 The user has the choice between 4 types of rooms.
-Each room is
+Each room is already initialized at the beginning of the program.